arnolievens/trx/doc/trx.md

 : max number of lines to be read per command

 **-d**, **\--device** **\<filename\>**
-: device config file, absolute path or the name of a unique file in $XDG\_CONFIG\_HONE $HOME/.trx or /etc/trx
+: device config file, absolute path or the name of a unique file in $XDG\_CONFIG\_HOME $HOME/.trx or /etc/trx

 # EXAMPLES
 **trx -d someDevice --timeout 0.2 -n 1 \"some command"\"**